microsoft/react-native-code-push/README.md

     }
     ```

-3. (Only needed in v1.8.0+ of the plugin) In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:
+3. In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:

     ```gradle
     ...